dgh1818/flutter_engine_ohos/README.en.md

     ```

 4. Find the HAR file from the path `shell/platform/ohos/flutter_embedding/flutter/build/default/outputs/default/flutter.har`.

-5. Rename the HAR file in the `flutter.har.BUILD_TYPE.API` format, where `BUILD_TYPE` indicates `debug`, `release`, or `profile`, and `API` indicates the current SDK version (for example, 11 indicates API version 11).
-For example, to build a debug version of API version 11, rename the file `flutter.har.debug.11`.

-6. Replace the corresponding file in the `flutter_flutter/packages/flutter_tools/templates/app_shared/ohos.tmpl/har/har_product.tmpl/` directory and execute the project again for the modification to take effect.

 If you are using DevEco Studio of a Beta version and encounter the error message `must have required property 'compatibleSdkVersion', location: build-profile.json5:17:11` when building the project, refer to the section "Configuring Plugins" in chapter 6 "Creating a Project and Runing Hello World" of *DevEco Studio Environment Setup.docx* to modify the **shell/platform/ohos/flutter_embedding/hvigor/hvigor-config.json5** file.